UU-Human-Evolution/1MB438/Lab_5.md

 ##### Introduction

 In this project you will perform a complete phylogenetic analysis from gathering the data to interpreting the results.
 You will work in groups of 2 or 3.
 Each small group will work on one of eight questions (see below).
-Questions will be assigned randomly once the groups are formed at the beginning of Tutorial 6.
+Questions will be assigned randomly once the groups are formed at the beginning of the first day.
 You will try to answer a biological question by analyzing two mitochondrial genes:

 1. cytB, coding for the Cytochrome B protein (CYB), which is a heme-binding protein involved in the electron transport of the mitochondrial respiratory chain.